huq-industries/sourcekit-ios/README.md

 **Foreground only apps**

 For apps that access location services in the foreground only, add the key `NSLocationWhenInUseUsageDescription` to your `Info.plist`.
-Then in your class, `#import <CoreLocation/CoreLocation.h>` as normal, configure `CLLocationManager` as you wish and remember to call `+whenInUseAuthorizationwhen` you're ready to go.
+Then in your class, import CoreLocation as normal, configure `CLLocationManager` as you wish and remember to call `whenInUseAuthorizationwhen` you're ready to go.

 **Foreground and background apps**

 For apps that access location services in the background too, add the key `NSLocationAlwaysUsageDescription` to your `Info.plist`.
-Then in your class, `#import <CoreLocation/CoreLocation.h>` as normal, configure `CLLocationManager` as you wish and remember to call `+requestAlwaysAuthorization` when you're ready to go.
+Then in your class, import CoreLocation as normal, configure `CLLocationManager` as you wish and remember to call `requestAlwaysAuthorization` when you're ready to go.

 ---

 ### Testing
-SourceKit.sharedKit().logCustomEventWithTags(tags)

 SourceKit from Huq makes use of APIs that are not available in the simulator.
 To test your integration of the SourceKit framework, set `-inDebugMode:YES` and test **on your device** while **connected to WiFi**.

 ---